shashankss/gau1991.github.io/resume.md

 <ul>
 <li>Received exceed expectation & employee of the month award for the contribution of preparing method of procedure to support geo-redundancy as of need of customer.</li>
 <li>Received exceed expectation & employee of the month award for supporting customer in triage situation to recover the lost data & recreating the solution. </li>
-<li>Received solute success & employee of the month award to guide & support the team during production migration tasks. </li>
+<li>Received salute success & employee of the month award to guide & support the team during production migration tasks. </li>
-<li>Received 1st runner up award at indoor carom competition  • Hobbies involves Playing Casio, Guitar, flute in instruments. </li>
+<li>Received 1st runner up award at indoor carom competition   </li>
 </ul>
 #### Hobbies
 <ul>
 <li>Playing Carom, Table tennis in sports.</li>
+<li>Hobbies involves Playing Casio, Guitar, flute in instruments.</li>
 </ul>